Koredotcom/docs/docs/xo/automation/intelligence/sentiment-management/sentiment-management-overview.md

 # Sentiment Management

-Emotion tones are critical indicators in understanding the attitudes and opinions of users interacting with Virtual Assistants. **Sentiment Management** allows the developer to define and trigger events based on the user’s emotion or sentiment.
+Emotion tones are critical indicators in understanding the attitudes and opinions of users interacting with Virtual Assistants. **Sentiment Events** allow the developer to define and trigger events based on the user’s emotion or sentiment.

 <div class="admonition note">
 <p class="admonition-title">Note</p>